-As a safety precaution, in any area where UXO may be encountered (including some if not all portions of Sandbridge Shoal), the USACE will install special intake screening to be permanently placed over the drag head to effectively prevent any UXO from entering the hopper and/or being subsequently placed within the associated placement site.
-Additionally, USACE will install screening at the point where the material is discharged onto the beach.
-Special intake screening for UXO/MEC will be specified and installed to prevent entrainment of any material greater than 1-1/4 inches in diameter.
-Typical allowable openings specified by USACE-Norfolk District are 1-1/4 inches x 6 inches.
-While use of this screening poses challenges for monitoring interactions with listed species (see section 11 below), its use is not expected to change the entrainment rates calculated above.
+As a safety precaution, in all borrowe areas used for placement of sand on beaches, the USACE will install special intake screening to be permanently placed over the drag head to effectively prevent any UXO from entering the dredge.
+The UXO screens placed on the draghead prevent entrainment of any material with a diameter greater than 1.25".
+The screens are inspected regularly.
+Additionally 15' x 15' cages are placed around the discharge pipe that are equipped with screening that prevents anything with a diameter of 0.75" or greater from passing through the basket and ending up on the beach.
+These cages are inspected and cleaned every 8-12 hours. and/or being subsequently placed within the associated placement site.
+While use of this screening poses challenges for monitoring interactions with listed species (see section 11 below), its use is not expected to change the interaction rates calculated above.
 That is because, while it may prevent turtles or sturgeon from entering the intake pipes, it does not change the way the dredge operates or the suction power at the intake.
-So, while sea turtles or sturgeon may be less likely to be sucked through the dredge plant (as this could be prevented by the small size of the intakes resulting from the screening), the risk of an interaction does not change.
+So, while sea turtles or sturgeon may be less likely to be sucked through the dredge plant (as this could be prevented by the small size of the intakes as caused by the screening), the risk of an interaction does not change.